stadt-karlsruhe/ckanext-extractor/README.rst

     ckanext.extractor.indexed_fields = fulltext author

-The fulltext of a document is available via the ``fulltext`` field.
+The full text of a document is available via the ``fulltext`` field.
 Field names are case-insensitive.
 You can use wildcards (``*`` and ``?``) to match multiple field names.
 To index all fields simply set